paul-london/Bioinformatics/README.md

 # Bioinformatics Projects

 Welcome to my bioinformatics projects repository!
-This repo contains pipelines and training resources that I've developed and worked with to streamline genomic data analysis.
+Here you will find pipelines and training resources that I've developed and worked with to streamline genomic data analysis.

 ## 🚀 Core Topics